 Cindy A. Nguyen | Historian of Vietnam, Libraries, Southeast Asia

-Cindy A. Nguyen is a doctoral candidate in the department of History at University of California, Berkeley.
+Cindy A. Nguyen earned her Ph.D. in the department of History at University of California, Berkeley in 2019.
+She is currently a postdoctoral fellow in the department of history and Cogut Institue for the Humanities at Brown University where she teaches and researches.
 She specializes in the cultural and political history of Vietnam, print culture, and libraries.
+Her book manuscript, “Reading and Misreading: The Social Life of Libraries and Colonial Control in Vietnam, 1865-1958” examines the cultural and political history of libraries in Hanoi and Saigon from the French colonial period through to the decolonization of libraries.
 She approaches history through a critical lens of both “builders and users” to understand the multifaceted roles of library actors (librarians, readers, technicians, administrators) to shape the meaning of libraries, popular education, and literacy in 20th century Vietnam.
 Her research topic and theoretical approach draws from an interdisciplinary training and work experience—as an area studies specialist, multilingual scholar (English, Vietnamese, French), and digital humanist (information science, libraries, and archive work at Information Services & Technologies at UC Berkeley and the University Archive at MSU).
 She received her Bachelor’s of Arts at University of California, Los Angeles and a Master of Arts at Michigan State University.

 Nguyen’s research informs and is informed by her art and personal history.
 Nguyen’s body of work includes award-winning multimedia film, poetry, visual art, and essays on the topics of translation, memory, and feminism (mis-reading.com).
 Her interdisciplinary work bridges the diverse fields of history, technology, education, art, and language.
 As a refugee from the Vietnam War and English as a Second Language Learner, she is committed to advance the understanding of the complex history and culture of Vietnam as well as intergenerational memory and language.
 Nguyen has also worked internationally through collaborations with universities and libraries in Vietnam (Fulbright 2017), France, and the United States.
 She is committed to advance the mission of education, information literacy, and libraries development, especially within underrepresented communities in Vietnam and the United States.